 Applicants with previous VET studies must satisfy one of the following minimum entry criteria:

-- For diploma courses, completion of a Certificate IV-level or above qualification issued under the Australian Qualifications Framework (AQF).
+- For diploma courses, completion of a Certificate III-level or above qualification issued under the Australian Qualifications Framework (AQF).

 SAE recognises that preparation for study is not restricted to formal educational attainment and that valuable cognitive and skills development can be gained through experience.